Getting Started

 Update the Log Reaction

-Without a Reaction subscribed to the hello-world-senders Continuous Query, Drasi Server will not send notifications when the query results change.
+Without a Reaction subscribed to the new hello-world-senders Continuous Query, Drasi Server will not send notifications or initiate any action when the query results change.
+For this tutorial, we want to see notifications of changes to the hello-world-senders query results in the Drasi Server console in the same way we see notifications for the all-messages query results.

-To subscribe the Log Reaction to the new query, you need to delete and re-create it with both queries listed.
+To subscribe the Log Reaction to the new query, you need to delete and re-create it using these calls to the Drasi Server REST API.

 curl -X DELETE http://localhost:8080/api/v1/reactions/log-reaction